Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Introduction

 \section{Introduction}

 Digital pathology has emerged as a transformative force in medicine, ushering in an era where computational methods can augment and enhance the diagnostic and prognostic capabilities of pathologists.
-By digitizing whole slide images (WSIs) of tissue specimens, this field has opened up new avenues for applying advanced machine learning techniques to analyze complex histological patterns and features.
-The potential impact of computational pathology is far-reaching, promising to improve diagnostic accuracy, standardize interpretation, and uncover novel biomarkers that may inform personalized treatment strategies \cite{van2021deep, echle2021deep, topol2019high, song2023artificialcpath, niazi2019digital, rakha2021current, cui2021artificial, morales2021artificial, tizhoosh2018artificial, tran2021deep, cifci2023ai, shmatko2022artificial, perez2024guide}.
+By digitizing whole slide images (WSIs) of tissue specimens, this field has opened new avenues for applying advanced machine learning techniques to analyze complex histological patterns and features.
+The potential impact of computational pathology is far-reaching, promising to improve diagnostic accuracy, standardize interpretation, and uncover novel biomarkers that may inform personalized treatment strategies \autocite{van2021deep, echle2021deep, topol2019high, song2023artificialcpath, niazi2019digital, rakha2021current, cui2021artificial, morales2021artificial, tizhoosh2018artificial, tran2021deep, cifci2023ai, shmatko2022artificial, perez2024guide, unger2024systematic, bera2019artificial}.